giantswarm/docs/sources/guides/mysql-backup.md

 CMD /backup.sh
 ```

-The image we build with this `Dockerfile` will be based on the official `python` image version 2.7 so we have all the required dependencies in place for installing and running Python programs.
+What does it do?
+The image we build with this Dockerfile will be based on the official `python` image version 2.7 to have all the required dependencies in place for installing and running Python programs.
 So the AWS command line interface (`awscli`), which is written in Python, can be easily installed using `pip install awscli`.

 In addition, the `mysql-client-5.5` Debian package is installed, which provides the `mysqldump` command line utility we need to create our SQL dumps.

 Last but not least, we add a shell script called `backup.sh` to our image, which is executed by default when the container is started.
-Let's have a look.
+Let's have a look at that script.

 ```bash
 #!/bin/bash